 Here are some ways you may modify your office policies:

-- Flexible appointment time
+- Flexible and/or longer appointment time.

-- Longer appointment time

-- Providing assistance filling out forms
+- Support members in filling out forms.

-- Providing lifting assistance
+- Providing lifting assistance.

-- Providing print materials in alternative, accessible formats
+- Providing print materials in alternative, accessible formats.

-- Allowing service animals
+- Allowing service animals.

 How the Health Plan of San Mateo can help you: